-The movie Waiting, with Ryan Reynolds, is set in a Chili’s-style restaurant.
-It follows a new hire in the restaurant through his first day on the job as he meets all of the usual characters that inhabit such places.
+It’s set in a Chili’s-style restaurant and follows a new hire through his first day on the job as he meets all of the usual characters that inhabit such places.

-Anyone with any job experience in such places will recognize all of these folks.
+Anyone with experience in restaurants will recognize all of these stereotypes.

-And there’s the dishwasher, who is a burned-out professional just looking for a no-stress job.
+There’s the dishwasher, who is a burned-out professional just looking for a break from the rat-race.

 The new enthusiasm and teamwork translated in better service and better service resulted in more customers and the restaurant turned the corner and became successful.